WalletScrutiny/WalletScrutinyCom/_hardware/DCENTCard.md

 providerReddit:
 ---

-This hardware wallet does not support Bitcoin.
+This device does not support Bitcoin.